raganwald-deprecated/homoiconic/2010/04/blocks.md

 As you can see, we have a new anonymous "inner" function.
 Let's look this line of code: `if ( test(e) ) return 'close';` again.
 Does it still return the string "close" from the function `outer` if `test(something_or_other[i])` evaluates truthy? *Or does it now return from the anonymous inner function?*

-Because Javascript has functions but no blocks, you can write things like `map` or `each`, but you cannot use them in a case like this where you want to return from an outer function. `return` always returns from the innermost function, which in this simple case is the function we are using in our iterator.
+Because JavaScript has functions but no blocks, you can write things like `map` or `each`, but you cannot use them in a case like this where you want to return from an outer function. `return` always returns from the innermost function, which in this simple case is the function we are using in our iterator.

 ![Blocks][blocks]